deadc0de6/dotdrop/README.md

 ```

 The *if branch* will define which part is deployed based on the
-hostname of the host on which dotdrop is run from.
+hostname of the host on which dotdrop is run from (the selected profile).

 And here's how the config file looks like with this setup.
 Of course any combination of the dotfiles (different sets)
-can be done if more dotfiles have to be deployed.
+can be done if more dotfiles are deployed.

-`config.yaml` file:
+`config.yaml`
 ```yaml
 config:
   backup: true